 Rose hips are so full of vitamin C that the nutrient deserves a special mention.
 By the way, did you know that the fruit contains 60 times the vitamin C found in an orange?

-One of the major benefits of vitamin C is collagen production.
+One of the major benefits of vitamin C is potential stimulation of collagen production in the body.
 Collagen is a protein that forms the connective tissue in the body.
 The vitamin also treats inflammation and improves immunity.
-It prevents scurvy, a disease that can cause muscle weakness, joint pains, rashes, and tooth loss (14).
+It prevents scurvy, a disease that can cause muscle weakness, joint pains, rashes, and tooth loss (15).

 The vitamin C in rose hips also helps maintain the health of blood vessels.
 And because of the high levels of this vitamin, even the American Indian tribes had used the tea from the fruit to treat respiratory ailments (16).

 Here’s a quick tip for you – when it comes to cooking rose hips (or any food rich in vitamin C), never use aluminum pans or utensils as they can destroy the vitamin in the food (17).

-Vitamin C in rose hips also helps your body absorb iron better (17).
+Vitamin C in rose hips also helps your body absorb iron better (18).
 Iron has several benefits, the major one being preventing anemia and keeping your blood healthy.
-And yes, vitamin C also treats and prevents cold and flu symptoms.
+And yes, vitamin C may help prevent and shorten the duration of cold and flu symptoms.
 So, you don’t have to worry even if the seasons are changing.

 4. Help Prevent Rheumatoid Arthritis